LLM API

 chat_history.append({"role": "assistant", "content": msg})

-For handling increased load, consider using a load balancer like NGINX with multiple API deployments across different network ports.
+For handling increased traffic, you can set up a load balancer such as NGINX with multiple API deployments.

 events {